Takashiidobe/ddia-bookclub/ch2/char-answers.md

 **Cons**

 - Not good for Transactional workloads.
+- Issues scaling write throughput

 ## What was your favorite query language this chapter?
 Why?
 Explore a query language you haven't tried before and try to explain its pros and cons.

 Cypher.
 Reading the examples of SQL vs Cypher was very interesting, as I have definitely been very annoyed in the past when having to attempt to write complex SQL queries joining many tables.
-Cypher greatly simplifies this usecase.
+Cypher greatly simplifies this usecase with an easy to use declarative query language.
+The only CON I can see is that it is only used for Neo4j

 ## Assume your next project is to create a Social Network.
 How would you store the data, and why?

-GraphDB.
+A GraphDB like Neo4j.
 I would store using graphs as relationships within a Social Network can be represented as graphs.

 Queries on relationships between people, would be very simplified using cypher rather than sql.

 ## Mapreduce is the first example of a distributed batch processing paradigm.
 Give a short summary of it.
 How would you improve it?
 What does it do well?
 What are some things you dislike about it?